melt-umn/ableC/extensions/templating/README.md

 instantiation is performed, the template item is looked up and the ableC substitution mechanism is used to construct the templated decl, with a mangled name based on the type arguments.
 This is then lifted to the global scope via the ableC lifting mechanism.
+A templated decl is actually implemented as its own forwarding a production that does the duplicate check itself, so that other extensions that want to make use of a template instantiation within a type can lift templateTypeExprInstDecl and refer to the mangled struct name directly.
 Note that this means that all instantation arguments must be defined globally; i.e. a typedef'ed type local to a function cannot be used as an argument in an instantiation.